 There is also controversy over whether trichotillomania -- compulsive hair pulling -- falls under OCD, because it is characterized by a repetitive behavior, but not necessarily obsessive thoughts, Szymanski said.
-Ticks and Tourette syndrome also are OCD-related.
+Tics and Tourette syndrome also are OCD-related.

 Most people with OCD realize that their compulsions are irrational, but about 4 percent do not, Abramowitz said.
 Hoarders, who compulsively acquire objects without throwing anything away, tend to have less "insight into the senselessness of their symptoms" than others with OCD, he said.

 This is one of the reasons that hoarding may be distinct from OCD altogether, he said.
 Hoarders also do not respond as well to traditional treatments.
 Randy Frost, psychologist at Smith College, said only 5 percent of hoarders have an OCD basis for it; the rest may have other OCD-related problems or none at all.